634 Nedderman Hall

 The idea behind this Challenge is to bring groups of students together to explore the nature of engineering as it impacts society.

-Teams: The competing teams must be composed of only new freshmen and/or new transfers to UTA.
-A new freshman is a true freshman or other student who started their first-ever semester of college in Summer ’20, Fall ’20, or Spring ’21 at UTA.
-A new transfer student is a college student who moved to UTA starting in Summer ’20, Fall ’20, or Spring ’21.
+Teams: A new freshman is a true freshman or other student who started their first-ever semester of college in Summer ’21, Fall ’21, or Spring ’22 at UTA.
+A new transfer student is a college student who moved to UTA starting in Summer ’21, Fall ’21, or Spring '22.
 A team must have 3 or more team members with a preferred average size of 5 members.
 The total number of teams is not restricted, and students can be from any engineering discipline.
-It is preferred that all student team members should be engineering majors.
+It is preferred that all student team members should be engineering majors and the majority of team members must be engineering majors.
 Each competing team may have one or more mentors working with them.
 Eligible students can register as a whole team, as small groups of students, or as individual students and all interested students will be placed on teams to compete.
 You are encouraged to register with your existing team if you have a great idea you would like to pursue.
 If you already have a mentor, make sure they sign up to be your official mentor.
 Registration is open at Dean's Challenge Member Sign Up

 Mentors: Any student who is not eligible to be a team member may sign up to be a mentor for a team.
 Mentors may sign up to work with a specific team or may be available to be assigned to a team.
 Mentors are encouraged to be members of engineering student organizations, senior design teams, competitive teams, or other engineering groups.
 Students who register to mentor may be teamed up with other mentors and will be assigned to serve one or more freshmen teams.
 Engineering groups are encouraged to create and mentor multiple freshmen teams.
 Engineering organizations that sponsor and mentor teams that complete the Dean’s Challenge may receive funding from the College after Demo Day, proportional to the number of students who complete the Challenge.
 Registration is open at Mentor Sign Up for Dean's Challenge